Parent page: More about Outputs

 - Change the view of the board as required.

-- Once the board is set in the required 'pose,' click the button beneath the key frame list area.
+- Once the board is set in the required 'pose,' select the command in the drop-down.

 The selected key frame will be updated with the new 'snapshot' of the board.

 Support for Rigid-Flex Boards

 If your board is rigid-flex, and it has a folding sequence defined, you can also include the fold/unfold action in your PCB 3D movie.
 To do this: